AlandSailingRobots/CanBusCommon/README.md

 You will need to install the ArduinoSTL library.
 It's pretty straightforward using the library manager from the Arduino IDE.

+* This version needs the ArduinoSTL library.
+In ArduinoIDE go to "Sketch > Include Library > Manage Libraries..." and
+* install ArduinoSTL from there.

 ## Important Info ##

 * If you change any definitions you will have to recompile all code for both Arduino and RPI to get the updates up and running.